oracle/oracle-database-operator/docs/oraclerestart/provisioning/prerequisites_oracle_restart_db.md

   | Events | create patch |

   ## Prerequisites for Oracle Restart on OKE
-  Before proceeding with the Oracle Restart Database deployment, ensure that you have completed the necessary prerequisites on your OKE cluster.
-This includes setting up the required infrastructure and configuring the necessary components.
-To use these instructions, you should have background knowledge of the technology and operating system.
+ Before proceeding with the Oracle Database deployment, ensure that you have completed all required prerequisites on your Oracle Kubernetes Engine (OKE) cluster.
+This includes setting up the necessary infrastructure and configuring all relevant components.
+To effectively use these instructions, you should have background knowledge of both Kubernetes technology and the underlying operating system.
   * Verify that all necessary dependencies are installed and up-to-date.
 You should be familiar with the following technologies:
     * Linux
     * Kubernetes